mimic-sussex/sema/assets/tutorial/01-basics/02-interface/index.md

 ## Dashboard ##

 The dashboard is the main area of interaction in Sema.
-It arranges widgets in grid layout enables you to view and interact with the information which matters most.
+By arranging widgets in the grid layout, you can view and interact with the information that matters most.

 All widgets share a few common interactions denoted by the following icons: